gavinanderegg/gavinanderegg.github.io/_posts/2026/2026-09-20-liquid-glass-in-270.md

 <img src="https://anderegg.s3.amazonaws.com/27.0-design/26-tinted.webp" width="1093" height="524" alt="A notification in iOS 26's dark mode using the tinted version of Liquid Glass.">

 Here's an example from iOS 27 in dark mode with maximum tinting applied — though you might find that hard to believe.
 The text is white on top of a light, matte, translucent material with no refraction to speak of.
-Below that is an ugly shadow used to help increase contrast, but it doesn't help much.
+Below that is an ugly shadow used to increase contrast, but it doesn't help much.

 <img src="https://anderegg.s3.amazonaws.com/27.0-design/27-tinted.webp" width="1093" height="524" alt="The same notification in iOS 27's dark mode using the tinted version of Liquid Glass.">